localstack/docs/content/en/user-guide/aws/acm/index.md

 </disable-copy>
 {{< /command >}}

-This command provides detailed information about the Certificate Authority, including its type, status, and configuration details.

 ### Tag the Certificate Authority

 Tagging resources in AWS helps in managing and identifying them.
 Use the [`TagCertificateAuthority`](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_TagCertificateAuthority.html) API to tag the created Certificate Authority.
 This command adds the specified tags to the specified CA.

 {{< command >}}
 $ awslocal acm-pca tag-certificate-authority \